gbrammer/grizli/docs/grizli/install.rst

-`Grizli` has been developed to work in the `astroconda <http://astroconda.readthedocs.io/en/latest/>`__ Python environment (Python 2.7), which provides most of the required modules listed here, including general utilities like `numpy`, `scipy`, and `matplotlib`, as well as astronomy tools like `astropy` and specific software for dealing with space-telescope data (`stsci.tools`, `drizzlepac`, etc.).
+`Grizli` has been developed to work in the `astroconda <http://astroconda.readthedocs.io/en/latest/>`__ Python environment, which provides most of the required modules listed here, including general utilities like `numpy`, `scipy`, and `matplotlib`, as well as astronomy tools like `astropy` and specific software for dealing with space-telescope data (`stsci.tools`, `drizzlepac`, etc.).
+It has been tested to run in astroconda with Python versions ``2.7.12`` and ``3.5.2``.

 There are a few additional required modules not provided with `astroconda`, summarized here.  `/usr/local/share/python` is a good place to download and compile Python modules not provided automatically with `astroconda`: